American Rescue Plan Act (ARPA)

 In response to the COVID-19 pandemic, the federal government under President Joe Biden created the American Rescue Plan to provide direct relief to Americans, contain the effects of COVID, and rebuild the economy.
 Municipalities across the country received financial support to assist in ongoing recovery efforts.
 The City of Kingston received $17.3 million in American Rescue Plan funding to support its efforts through 2026.

-Although the ARPA program is set to expire December 31, 2026, Kingston is required to have funds encumbered through contract or purchase order by December 31, 2024.
-In federal parlance, the funds are to be "obligated" by that date.
-The latest information including obligations will be summarized in the City's regularly updated ARPA Spending Plan Report by February 2025.
+Although the ARPA program is set to expire December 31, 2026, Kingston was required to have funds encumbered through contract, purchase order or assigned to the city budget's fund balance by December 31, 2024.
+Kingston has met this obligation.
+The latest information can be found in the City's regularly updated Spending Plan Summary, which is listed on the right-hand side of this page.

 Kingston's ARPA fund has been managed by Kingston resident and former Common Council Majority Leader and Finance/Audit Committee Chair Bill Reynolds, who was appointed by Mayor Steve Noble in September 2022.
-Reynolds is responsible for coordinating ARPA projects and expenditures, ensuring that funds are properly accounted for.
-Kingston’s Economic Recovery Plan, which incorporated months of community outreach and input, can be found on this page under “Documents.”
+Reynolds is responsible for coordinating ARPA projects and expenditures, and ensuring that funds are properly accounted for.
+Kingston’s Economic Recovery Plan, which incorporated months of community outreach and input, is listed on this page under “Documents.”

 In 2021, the City hired Laberge Group to facilitate the creation of Kingston’s Economic Recovery Plan.
 The Plan follows all federal guidelines, incorporates extensive community input, and builds upon existing community projects, while supporting new initiatives that support recovery from the pandemic.
 The Plan, which was the direct result of input from the public was approved by the Kingston Common Council in April 2022.